Infrastructure

 Construction is now underway on the second phase of the 1,219-kilometre Tanzania standard gauge railway, which seeks to connect Dar es Salaam to the port city of Mwanza on the shores of Lake Victoria in northern Tanzania.

-Phase two of the standard gauge railway project will involve construction of a 426-km line from Morogoro to Makutuporo region in Dodoma in a move that is expected to gift Tanzania with its first high-speed railway.
+Phase two of the standard gauge railway project will involve the construction of a 426-km line from Morogoro to Makutuporo region in Dodoma in a move that is expected to gift Tanzania with its first high-speed railway.

-Work is proceeding on the first phase of the project, which involves replacement of the existing century-old Dar es Salaam to Morogoro narrow gauge line with a new standard-gauge railway line.
+Work is proceeding on the first phase of the project, which involves the replacement of the existing century-old Dar es Salaam to Morogoro narrow gauge line with a new standard-gauge railway line.

 The 205km-railway line whose groundbreaking ceremony was held in May 2017 is expected to be completed by November next year.